jmgilman/vaultrs/README.md

 ## Installation

-Add vaultrs as a depdendency to your cargo.toml:
+Add `vaultrs` as a depdendency to your cargo.toml:
 ```
 [dependencies]
-vaultrs = "0.3.0"
+vaultrs = "0.4.0"
 ```

 ## Usage